House Painting9 min read

 1. Overloading the brush or roller: Leads to drips and runs.

-2. Rushing between coats: Allow adequate drying time (24 hours for most paints).
+2. Rushing between coats: Allow adequate drying time (4 hours minimum for latex, 24 hours ideal).

 House Painting Best Practices Part 3 vs. Standard Approaches